jsenv/jsenv-pwa/readme.md

 registerServiceWorker("./sw.js")
 ```

-This provide service worker on your navigator.
+This enables service worker on your navigator.
 And the navigator will take care of checking if your service worker has changed and update it.
-If you want to get some control on the service worker update, check the next section.

-> Navigator check updates every time page is loaded or every 24h.
+Navigator check updates every time page is loaded or every 24h.
 If there is an update, navigator activate the new service worker only once once every tab using the previous version are closed.
 Refreshing a tab is not enough.

+If you want to get some control on the service worker update, check the next section.

 ## Service worker update